IIIF/cookbook-recipes/recipe/0031-bound-multivolume/index.md

 This recipe should be considered alongside [Book with Table of Contents][0024] and [Multi-volume Work with Individually-bound Volumes][0030].
 Each use case, including this one, involves modeling the resource to reflect the structure of both the object and the text within to generate the most appropriate viewing experience for a user.

-This recipe considers the use case of a multi-volume object where the volumes are bound together in a single volume.
+This recipe considers the use case of a multi-volume object where the volumes are bound together in a single codex.
 Take for example a Sammelband where separately printed fascicles of a printed work or discrete codicological units comprising a composite manuscript were subsequently bound together.
 Another example might be a single work published in multiple volumes that is later distributed as a single bound volume.

 In both cases, we have a single material object comprising two or more discrete textual objects, which suggests using a single Manifest to represent the resource and using Ranges to delineate the distinct textual objects.